 Criteria for a Non-Controlling Interest

-It is important to investors that companies provide transparency regarding non-controlling interests because it will give them a better understanding of the effect of the NCI on a group’s financial position, financial results, and cash flows, and also the risks faced by the group.
-Investors will then be better positioned to form their own opinion regarding the effect of an NCI on the various ratios and items in the financial statements.
+It is important to investors that companies provide transparency regarding non-controlling interest because it will give them a better understanding of the effect of the NCI on a group’s financial position, financial results, and cash flows, as well as the risks faced by the group.
+Investors will then be better positioned to form their own opinion regarding the impact of NCI to the parent company.